awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/cloudformation.md

 After your template is received, AWS Marketplace validates the product configuration and information and provides feedback for any required revisions\.

-## Getting the Cost Estimate for Your Template Infrastructure<a name="template-infrastructure-cost-estimate"></a>
+## Getting the cost estimate for your template infrastructure<a name="template-infrastructure-cost-estimate"></a>

-The infrastructure cost estimate for each template displayed to customers is based on an estimate that you provide by using the [AWS Simple Monthly Calculator](http://calculator.s3.amazonaws.com/index.html)\.
+The infrastructure cost estimate for each template displayed to customers is based on an estimate that you provide by using the [AWS Simple Monthly Calculator](https://calculator.s3.amazonaws.com/calc5.html)\.
 The estimation should include the list of services to be deployed as part of the template, along with the default values for a typical deployment\.

 After you have calculated the template's estimated monthly cost, provide AWS Marketplace with the **Save and Share** link for the US East \(N\.
 Virginia\) Region\.
 This is part of the submission process\.

-## Topology Diagram<a name="topology-diagram"></a>
+## Topology diagram<a name="topology-diagram"></a>

 You must provide a topology diagram for each template\.
 The diagram must use the [AWS product icons](https://aws.amazon.com/architecture/icons/) for each AWS service deployed through the AWS CloudFormation template, and it must include metadata for the services\.
 The diagram must be 1100 x 700 pixels in size\.
 Make sure that your diagram meets this sizing requirement to avoid cropping or stretching, as shown in the following image\.

  ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/marketplace/latest/userguide/images/cloudformation-02.png)

-## Meeting the Submission Requirements<a name="requirements"></a>
+## Meeting the submission requirements<a name="requirements"></a>

 To submit products delivered by using AWS CloudFormation templates, you must provide the following resources:
 + AWS CloudFormation template or templates